lobehub/lobe-chat-agents/README.md

 `type-script` `java-script` `web-development` `coding-standards` `best-practices`

----
+***

 ### [Variable Name Conversion Expert](https://lobechat.com/discover/assistant/variable-name-conversion)

 <sup>By **[@zengyishou](https://github.com/zengyishou)** on **2024-08-21**</sup>

 In software development, naming variables is a common yet relatively time-consuming task.
-This assistant can automatically convert Chinese variable names into English variable names that conform to camelCase, PascalCase, snake_case, kebab-case, and constant naming conventions based on specific naming rules.
+This assistant can automatically convert Chinese variable names into English variable names that conform to camelCase, PascalCase, snake\_case, kebab-case, and constant naming conventions based on specific naming rules.
 This not only improves code readability but also alleviates the frustration of variable naming.

 `Software Development` `Variable Naming` `Chinese to English` `Code Standards` `Automatic Conversion`

----
+***

 ### [Commit Message Generator](https://lobechat.com/discover/assistant/commit-assistant)